Call Us: (02) 8880 9037

 Rhinoplasty: A quick overview

 Rhinoplasty, commonly known as nose job surgery, nose reshaping, or nose surgery, is the procedure that alters the physical and functional condition of the nose.
-According to the International Society Of Aesthetic Plastic Surgery or ISAPS, rhinoplasty can:
+Rhinoplasty can:

 • medical assessment for rhinoplastyreshape the nose to reduce or increase the size